jetify-com/devbox/docs/app/docs/guides/services.md

 If you want to restart your services (for example, after changing your configuration), you can run `devbox services restart`

+## Starting your Services in the Background

+If you want to start your services in the background, without launching the process-compose TUI, you can use the `-b` flag.
+For example, to start all services in the background, you can run `devbox services up -b`.

+Services started in the background will continue running, even if the current shell is closed.
+To stop your backgrounded services, run `devbox services stop`.

+To see the current state of your running services, you can run `devbox services ls`.

+You can also attach the process-compose TUI to your running background services by running `devbox services attach`.

 ## Defining your Own Services

 If you have a process or service that you want to run with your Devbox project, you can define it using a process-compose.yml in your project's root directory.
 For example, if you want to run a Django server, you could add the following yaml: